tom472/mediabox/README.md

 # mediabox
-Mediabox is meant to be an all-Docker-Container based media aggregator stack.
+Mediabox is meant to be an all Docker Container based media aggregator stack.

 Components include:
   * [Couchpotato movie library manager](https://couchpota.to/)